freelawproject/florida-scrapers/README.md

 2. run yarn install
 3. run yarn start

-## Hot Reloading (Warning!)
+## Hot Reloading ~(Warning!)~

 If you don't want to have to restart the scraper everytime you make a change, you can start the program by using `yarn dev` instead of `yarn start`.

 What this does is enable nodemon to watch the /src directory for any changes in the *.ts files and restarts the index.ts module.

-WARNING: If you are not careful about closing the automated browsers after making changes, you may end up with dozens of chromium app instances running.
+~WARNING: If you are not careful about closing the automated browsers after making changes, you may end up with dozens of chromium app instances running.~

+**Update!** Nodemon now ends the current browser session on restart.

 ## Pre-Deployment